Replacement Notice

 For example, mortgage insurance or loan insurance is typically group insurance, but in some cases, the client may believe he has insurance from his financial institution when the insurance was actually purchased from a subsidiary of this institution, and could therefore be individual.
 It’s possible that the institution has not informed him of this difference.

-“Association group” income and disability insurance contracts may seem to be group insurance, but they are actually individual insurance for which a notice is necessary in the event of replacement.
+“Association group” income and disability insurance contracts may seem to be group insurance; it can also be an individual insurance for which a notice is necessary in the event of replacement.
+It is important to read the terms of the contract or to contact the insurer if in doubt.

 The representative must therefore be careful.
 If there are any concerns, he should always complete a replacement notice form.